epsilon537/boxlambda/docs/tools/debugging.md

 ```

 This makes the connection from the host to the target using the onboard USB JTAG interface.
-Target.py is a Python wrapper script that acts as a frontend for *openocd* and *openFPGALoader*.
+Target.py is a Python wrapper script that acts as a frontend for *OpenOCD* and *openFPGALoader*.

 You should see something like this in the linux terminal running `target.py`: